data301-2020-winter1/course-project-group_6022/analysis/Matthew/README.md

-This is Matt Kuelkers Section of the Analysis.
+This is Matt Kuelker's section of the analysis:
 Abadon all hope ye who enter here...
 For beyond this readme lies only spaghetti code and and exorbitant number of barcharts